 However, there are a few trains that come equipped with a restaurant/bar wagon so with a bit of research (or luck) you can get one!
 But most of the trains don’t offer it.

 – Although Romania is one of the countries with the fastest internet in the world, there is no WiFi in the state-owned trains.
-Some of the private companies are starting to offer free Internet in their trains, but there’s still a lot of work to be done here.
+Some of the private companies are starting to offer free Internet in their trains, but it’s usually very slow.

 The Ugly about traveling by train in Romania

 Sometimes, things can get really ugly when you’re traveling by train in Romania.
-This happened a couple of days ago to me during a short return trip to Craiova: I took an early morning train to the destination, one that left the Drobeta train station at 6 AM.
+This happened to me during a short return trip to Craiova, sometime during the winter: I took an early morning train to the destination, one that left the Drobeta train station at 6 AM.

-I was shocked to find out that the lights were not working anywhere in the train and neither did the heating: so the conductor was sporting a cool flashlight to check out the tickets, while her teeth were chattering because, you see, the weather is pretty cold in Romania since it’s winter.
+I was shocked to find out that the lights were not working anywhere in the train and neither did the heating: so the conductor was sporting a cool flashlight to check out the tickets, while her teeth were chattering because, you see, the weather is pretty cold in Romania during the winter.

 It was a cursed return trip, apparently, because the train that took me back home was packed.
 They were probably not expecting as many passengers as they had on this particular occasion, so the train only had 3 carriages – which were not enough to offer seating to everybody there.